-Within a few years synthetic biology has evolved from being a new player in the molecular biology and biotech arena, to being a front row contender with multiple industrial advances and large amounts of investor money.
-I spoke to some experts in the field to find out how the field has developed, what the hot areas are in 2018 and what we can expect for the future.
+Within a few years, synthetic biology has evolved from being a new player in the molecular biology and biotech arena, to being a front-row contender with multiple industrial advances and large amounts of investor money.

-There have been a number of definitions of synthetic biology, but generally it involves using engineering techniques to design new chromosomes or cells, or re-engineer existing ones.
+There have been a number of definitions of synthetic biology.
+Generally, it involves redesigning genetic systems or cells.
 Although there were some earlier uses of synthetic biology, the field really took off after the sequencing of the human genome in 2003.
 An early proponent of applying engineering principles to molecular biology in this way was Craig Venter, an American researcher and entrepreneur who created one of the first artificial chromosomes of a virus in 2003 and the first synthetic bacterial genome in 2008.

-Since then, the field has advanced quickly thanks to convergent developments in related technology such as the rapid advances in and reductions in cost of next generation sequencing.
+Since then, the field has advanced quickly thanks to convergent developments such as reductions in the cost of next-generation sequencing.
 Academic competitions such as iGEM — the International Genetically Engineered Machine competition, which began in 2003, have also helped to raise awareness of synthetic biology and to attract young pioneers to the field.

 Evolution of an industry

-Paul Freemont, a Professor at Imperial College London, is a senior figure in synthetic biology in the UK as a founder of the Centre for Synthetic Biology at Imperial College and the synbio accelerator SynbiCITE.
+Paul Freemont, a professor at Imperial College London, is a senior figure in synthetic biology in the UK as a founder of the university’s Centre for Synthetic Biology and the synbio accelerator SynbiCITE.

 He believes an early stumbling block was how to define synthetic biology.
 “I used to go to meetings and the whole meeting would be around defining what is synthetic biology.
 The name doesn’t help, I think.”

-Commercial Director of UK-based SynbiCITE, John Collins, agrees but thinks the advances in supercomputers and the broad availability of such technology have also contributed.
+Commercial Director of UK-based SynbiCITE, John Collins, thinks the advances in supercomputers and the broad availability of such technology have also contributed.

-“The development of our computer technology and ways in which we can manipulate data and model and simulate it has come on aeons… In the last 15 years, we’ve gone from not really being able to do describe very much in detail to a point where we can actually look at the human genome and start to manipulate the data so we can understand how we can edit it.”
+“The development of our computer technology and ways in which we can manipulate data and model and simulate it has come on eons… In the last 15 years, we’ve gone from not really being able to describe biology in very much detail, to a point where we can actually look at the human genome and start to manipulate the data so we can understand how we can edit it.”

-John Cumbers, the founder of SynBioBeta, the international synthetic biology network, believes that the influx of engineers and computer scientists into the field of biology has a lot to do with the speed of development and changes over the last 10 years.
+John Cumbers, founder of the international synthetic biology network SynBioBeta, believes that the influx of engineers and computer scientists into the field of biology has a lot to do with the speed of development and changes seen over the last 10 years.

 “For decades, biologists have been content with poor reproducibility.
-A new cadre of engineers are coming into the field of biology with the goal of making it easier to engineer.
-They’re having a big impact with strain engineering companies like Ginkgo and Zymergen applying cutting edge tools to make more reliable organisms, and automation companies such as Labcyte and Berkeley Lights creating brand new platforms that allow for much better reproducibility.
+A new cadre of engineers is coming into the field of biology with the goal of making it easier to engineer life.
+They’re having a big impact, with strain engineering companies like Ginkgo and Zymergen applying cutting edge tools to make more reliable organisms, and automation companies such as Labcyte and Berkeley Lights creating brand new platforms that allow for much better reproducibility.
 It is a very exciting time in the field.”

 A noticeable change in the last few years has been a move away from a strict focus on health and medical applications of the technology.
-“Even in the few years I have been working I have seen a change from purely healthcare focused applications of synthetic biology to solving problems in industry and consumer products,” explained Thomas Meany, co-founder and CEO of London-based synthetic biology start-up Cell Free Tech.
+“Even in the few years I have been working, I have seen a change from purely healthcare-focused applications of synthetic biology to solving problems in industry and consumer products,” explained Thomas Meany, co-founder and CEO of London-based synthetic biology startup Cell-Free Technology.

-Freemont concurs and cites the recently published research on the creation and manipulation of functional, synthetic yeast chromosomes as being his highlight of the last couple of years.
-“It’s really challenging our concepts about genome organisation, big time.
+For Freemont, the creation and manipulation of functional, synthetic yeast chromosomes has been the highlight of the last couple of years.
+“It’s really challenging our concepts about genome organization, big time.
 And I think that’s extraordinary.”

 He believes this research has massive potential for industrial biotech.
 “You can get yeast strains that grow at 42 degrees, you can get yeast strains that are much more alcohol tolerant, which could all have bioproduction opportunities.”

-In addition to developing new and more useful strains of yeast, synthetic biology is currently being used by a number of companies, largely in the US, to create interesting, non-health related products.
-These include luxury artificial leather, mushroom materials for building and insulation, cloth and fibers from genetically engineered spider silk and new types of petfoods.
+In addition to developing new and more useful strains of yeast, synthetic biology is currently being used by a number of companies to create non-health related products.
+These include luxury artificial leather, mushroom materials for building and insulation, cloth and fibers from genetically engineered spider silk and new types of pet foods.

-“Even though there are still a clear number of roadblocks in terms of acceptance of the technology, things have improved to the point where people truly believe that it is an efficient and sound way to improve production level and hence commercial scalability of various compounds.”
+“Even though there are still a clear number of roadblocks in terms of acceptance of the technology, things have improved to the point where people truly believe that it is an efficient and sound way to improve production level and hence commercial scalability of various compounds,” Petiot told me.

-While the US is still very much the leader in the field, with the most companies (approximately 300 were founded in 2017 alone) and investment to date, Europe is slowly but surely catching up.
-The UK is ahead of the pack in Europe, accounting for 81 of about 500 new global synbio startups founded in 2017, versus 20 founded in France, 12 in Switzerland and 11 in Germany in the same year.
+While the US is still very much the leader in the synthetic biology field, with the most companies and investment to date, Europe is slowly but surely catching up.
+The UK is ahead of the pack in Europe, followed by France, Switzerland, and Germany.

 “I think the number of new companies in the field is staggering,” Cumbers told me.
 “The cost of starting a startup company has gone down dramatically and the number of startup accelerators such as Y Combinator and IndieBio are enabling that.”

-Hampus Jakobsson, Venture Partner at BlueYard Capital in Berlin, a company that invests in synthetic biology, told me: “I forecast that synbio will be a field to see completely new funding the coming years.
-Previously, the only source of funding has been from big research and universities.
+Hampus Jakobsson, Venture Partner at BlueYard Capital in Berlin, a company that invests in synthetic biology, told me: “I forecast that synbio will be a field to see completely new funding in the coming years.
 Just like AI and quantum computing got massive attention from commercial, venture capital, and national interests, so will synbio.”

 Although Europe is definitely moving in the right direction, it seems that it has a long way to go to catch up with the US in terms of academic research, numbers of companies and overall investment in the sector.

-“Europe is attracting comparatively more funding, but still lags the USA considerably,” notes Meany.
+“Europe still lags behind the US considerably,” noted Meany.
 He believes this may be, at least partly, due to cultural differences.
 “The US is just a more entrepreneurial society.
 In the US, students will drop out of college and start a business.
 Investors will back burning passion and drive.
 In Europe people just don’t do that.”

 Petiot says the investment trends agree with this.
 “When you can raise €1–10M in Europe based on synbio technologies, you can raise several hundred million in the US.
 The gap needs to be somehow closed if Europe wants to rise as a real synbio power.”

-There is no doubt the field will continue to develop and is a rapidly changing area.
+There is no doubt the field will continue to develop and is changing rapidly.
 For example, the cost of creating synthetic DNA will almost certainly drop significantly, according to Freemont.
-He believes this will drive innovation in the same way that automation, increased efficiency and lower costs of next generation sequencing have done to date.
+He believes this will drive innovation in the same way that automation, increased efficiency, and lower costs of next-generation sequencing have done to date.

-“In terms of where we are in the cycle I think we are well off the hype and in the consolidation stage now,” emphasised Freemont.
+“In terms of where we are in the cycle, I think we are well off the hype and in the consolidation stage now,” emphasized Freemont.
 “Companies are buying each other and there is a lot of trade sales going on.
 There is a new value chain being produced in synbio and it’s beginning to consolidate itself into a proper, albeit new industry.”